Arka102202/generic-content-management-project/README.md

 - listing new products
 - Gathering different information using form and sending sms, email in response

 The project is built using a cutting-edge tech stack to ensure efficiency, flexibility, and maintainability:

 - Backend: NodeJS for a robust and scalable server environment
 - Frontend: ReactJS for a dynamic and responsive user interface
 - Databases: MySQL or MongoDB to cater to different data management needs

     With this modern approach, the project aims to deliver a state-of-the-art website that meets contemporary standards and user expectations.

-## Detail information about different pages of the website:
+## Detail information about different pages of the website

 The website will have the following pages: